housework-robot/main/S03_unitree_robodog/S03E06_unitree_go2_motion_data_visualization.md

 2. `unitree_legged_const.py`

-    This is deployed on the client side, provides the assignment of constant variables for `go2_motion.py`, including LegID, etc. This script is copied from the open-source project on [Unitree's gitHub repo](https://github.com/unitreerobotics/unitree_sdk2_python/blob/master/example/low_level/unitree_legged_const.py).
+    This is deployed on the client side, provides the assignment of constant variables for `go2_motion.py`, including LegID, etc. This script is copied from the open-source project on [Unitree's github repo](https://github.com/unitreerobotics/unitree_sdk2_python/blob/master/example/low_level/unitree_legged_const.py).

 3. `go2_supervisor.py`